 Knotweed Help is a trading style of Cobleys Solicitors, set up with the intention of bridging the gap between those struggling with Japanese Knotweed and the laws that have been put in place to help them.

-Knotwed Help is driven by a dedicated team of expert solicitors who have built up years of experience working within a variety of legal industries.
-The team is led by Mark Montaldo, a solicitor with 12 years of high level legal experience dealing with a large volume of cases across the civil litigation landscape.
+Knotweed Help is driven by a dedicated team of expert solicitors who have built up years of experience working within a variety of legal industries.
+The team is led by Paolo Martini, a solicitor with 12 years of high-level legal experience dealing with a large volume of cases across the civil litigation landscape.

 As an authority in the field of Japanese knotweed law, we have been consulted by a range of major publications to provide our opinion on matters involving Japanese Knotweed nuisance claims.
 We’ve provided comments for The Guardian, The Telegraph, The Express, The Independent, The Times and The Guardian, in addition to offering our expert opinion to NAEA, Property Mark and Moneywise.co.uk.